kaile2012/ui-framework/README.md

 # ui-framework
-A UI framework for Xamarin.Forms mobile apps, that uses HTML and CSS.
+A grid-based UI framework for Xamarin.Forms mobile apps, that uses HTML and CSS.
 To be named.

+## Todo
+- [ ] Enums.Parameter.Many lists (including filter string for ILayoutItem.Parameter)
+- [ ] OnTapped needs implementing
+- [ ] Make a control to embed into pages
+- [ ] Android